David Byrne: Work in theatre, film, and television: 1981–present

-Other musical contributions: 1990–present
+Other contributions: 1990–present

 Byrne has contributed songs to five AIDS benefit compilation albums produced by the Red Hot Organization: Red Hot + Blue: A Tribute to Cole Porter, Red Hot + Rio, Silencio=Muerte: Red Hot + Latin, Onda Sonora: Red Hot + Lisbon, and Offbeat: A Red Hot Soundtrip.
 He appeared as a guest vocalist/guitarist for 10,000 Maniacs during their MTV Unplugged concert, though the songs in which he is featured were cut from the following album.
 One of them, "Let the Mystery Be", appeared as the fourth track on 10,000 Maniacs' CD single "Few and Far Between".

-In 1992, he performed with Richard Thompson.
-Their joint acoustic concert at St. Ann & The Holy Trinity in Brooklyn Heights, New York on 24 March, produced the album An Acoustic Evening which was released the same year.
+On March 24, 1992, he performed with Richard Thompson at St. Ann & The Holy Trinity in Brooklyn Heights, New York.
+The concert was recorded and released as An Acoustic Evening.
 Byrne worked with Latin superstar Selena in March 1995; writing, producing and singing a bilingual duet titled "God's Child (Baila Conmigo)".
 This became the last song Selena recorded before she was murdered on March 31, 1995.
 The song was included on the singer's posthumous album Dreaming of You.

-In 1997, he was the host of Sessions at West 54th during its second of three seasons and collaborated with members of Devo and Morcheeba to record the album Feelings.
+In 1997, Byrne was the host of Sessions at West 54th during its second of three seasons and collaborated with members of Devo and Morcheeba to record the album Feelings.
 In 2001, a version of Byrne's single "Like Humans Do", edited to remove its marijuana reference, was selected by Microsoft as the sample music for Windows XP to demonstrate Windows Media Player.

-In 2002, Byrne co-wrote and provided vocals for a track, "Lazy" by X-Press 2, which reached No. 2 in the United Kingdom and number-one on the US Dance Charts.
-He said in an interview on BBC Four Sessions coverage of his Union Chapel performance that "Lazy" was number-one in Syria.
-The track later featured with orchestral arrangements on his Grown Backwards (2004) album.
+In 2002, Byrne co-wrote and provided vocals for "Lazy" by the English house duo X-Press 2, which reached No. 2 in the United Kingdom and number one on the US Dance Chart.
+Byrne released an orchestral version on his 2004 album Grown Backwards.